-Other places not related to study.
-In contrast, the music often returned participants thoughts to sites that were not remotely connected with academic study, but were still connected with learning.
-For example, in response to a Chinese piece of music, one participant had memories of the past: “I heard this music before but I don’t know where but it reminds me my grandpa… and the holiday I spent with him in the countryside… Yes and… I try to learn swim… but I failed” [B].
-Sometimes the remembered location related to a particular activity as in this example: “Wow this music… it’s like the music they played in the sports competition… reminded me of in the Junior High School or the High school I take part in the running competition” [C].

-These recalled places could be associated with sad memories, for example in response to a melancholic piece of solo instrumental Chinese music, one participant remembered their fear of the dark, of primary school, and living away from their parents: “it’s being afraid of the dark night… it remind me the, when I was in the primary school… and I didn’t live with my parents as well I live in the primary school… So yeh it’s really depressed” [F].
+However, the music often returned participants thoughts to places not remotely connected with academic study, but nevertheless connected with learning.
+For example, in response to a Chinese piece of music, one participant had memories of the past: “I heard this music before but I don’t know where but it reminds me my grandpa… and the holiday I spent with him in the countryside… Yes and… I try to learn swim… but I failed” [1B].
+These recalled places could be associated with sad memories, for example, a melancholic piece of solo instrumental Chinese music recalled for one participant memories of loneliness and fear from their youth: “it’s being afraid of the dark night… it remind me the, when I was in the primary school… and I didn’t live with my parents as well I live in the primary school… So yeh it’s really depressed” [3B].

-The remembered place was vividly described, showing the noticeable ability of the music to transport participants back to these places.
-A different participant, again in response to the solo instrumental Chinese music, vividly recalled a park where they walked, close to the university: “the time that I had a break after, between the modules after studying… In the university… I had walks in the park close to the university just to relax my mind from the stress of studying… It was connected with the university it was directly outside from the university and the park… and I remember some birds around searching to the fallen leaves for food… I, there was a… man-made lake… I remember I spent a lot time there because it had frogs… through my studies through the semester I was exploring the progress of the life… because you can find them from the stage of… tadpole until frogs so day by day… so it was… relaxation from the stress” [F].
+Notably, places recalled could be very vividly described, showing the characteristic of some music to transport participants back to these places.
+A different participant, again in response to the solo instrumental Chinese music, vividly recalled a park where they walked, close to the university: “the time that I had a break after, between the modules after studying… In the university… I had walks in the park close to the university just to relax my mind from the stress of studying… It was connected with the university it was directly outside from the university and the park… and I remember some birds around searching to the fallen leaves for food… I, there was a… man-made lake… I remember I spent a lot time there because it had frogs… through my studies through the semester I was exploring the progress of the life… because you can find them from the stage of… tadpole until frogs so day by day… so it was… relaxation from the stress” [3B].

 Narratives of learning about emotions

-Although music has a known intrinsic connection with emotion (Meyer, 1956), and the music played here would, we thought, likely engage emotional responses, we had not anticipated that the pieces would recall any experiences of learning about emotions.
-Probably, like most education professionals, we focussed initially largely on academic learning because this is default idea of learning in universities.
-Nevertheless, narrative responses included actual experiences of learning about emotions or learning the value of particular emotions.
+Although music has a known intrinsic connection with emotion (Meyer, 1956), and the music played here would, we thought, be likely to engage emotional responses, we had not anticipated the music would recall experiences of actually learning about emotions.
+Probably, like most education professionals, we focussed initially largely on academic learning because this cognitive dimension is the default idea of learning in universities.
+Nevertheless, narrative responses included actual experiences of learning about a surprising range of emotions or learning the value and human significance of particular emotions.